Kiyoponn/discord-bot/README.md

 # Discord Bot

-A simple bot:
+A simple bot using [pycord](https://pycord.dev/):

-- to mass message users in a server who have DMS role.
+- to dm users in a server who have DMS role.
-- to purge messages in a channel.
+- to purge messages in a channel (limit 100).